nodejs/node-v0.x-archive/doc/api/stream.markdown

 return null.

-If the internal read buffer is below the `highWaterMark`, and the stream is not currentling reading, then calling `read(0)` will trigger a low-level `_read` call.
+If the internal read buffer is below the `highWaterMark`, and the stream is not currently reading, then calling `read(0)` will trigger a low-level `_read` call.

 There is almost never a need to do this.
 However, you will see some